formbricks/formbricks/README.md

 ## 🔥 The FormTribe Hackathon is on!

 To celebrate Hacktoberfest, we've launched our FormTribe hackathon.
-Write code or perform non-code side quests to collect points and increase your chances of winning the MacBook Air M2!
+You can participate by writing code or engaging in non-code side quests to collect points and increase your chances of winning a MacBook Air M2!

 **Join the lottery with a [single tweet!](https://formtribe.com).
 All info on [formtribe.com](https://formtribe.com)**